 SHAPE.
 Cut the dough into two pieces and roll both out into the shape of a rectangle.
 Then roll the dough up and tuck the ends under.
 Place into 2 greased bread pans.
 Let rise again until both look like a good loaf size.

-- Make sure to let the yeast bubble up and foam before adding the mix.
+- Make sure to proof the yeast so that it bubbles up and foams before adding the mix.

 - While you’re letting the dough rise, cover the bowl with a warm towel and set by a window.